-Once you have completed the online learning you will need to download your e-certificate and contact your club who will help arrange your practical session.
+Once you have completed the online learning you will need to download your e-certificate and contact Helen Stephens, club secretary and referee, who will help arrange your practical session.

 This online learning is the first step to achieving Judge 1 status for swimming technical officiating.
 It is accessible to anyone who wants to understand the FINA rules relating to swimming and the process of being a Judge Swimming Official and Time Keeper.

 The Judge Level 1 online learning is designed to help you to understand the roles of a: